 The answer is because it is still the refined X-Com gameplay that made the first so worthwhile.
 The battles never deviate from the central idea of loose fireteams searching cautiously for hidden aliens, and it is masterfully focused and tense.
 Tying the battles seamlessly with a global base, equipment, and research system gives these fights purpose, value, and consequences.
 Outfitting your soldiers properly can be expensive, and how much ammo and explosives you fire off will have to be paid for back at the base.
 Your soldiers also progress in stats and abilities with each successful mission, making each worth keeping alive – not only for sentimental and cost reasons, but because veterans are far better than the sludge coming out of X-Com Boot Camp.

 However, if any of this interests you and you haven’t played X-Com: Enemy Unknown, I HIGHLY recommend you start with the first.
 It is a fantastic game, even more so when it’s your first play and you’re just learning what the aliens are truly capable of.
-Since both games are so similar, this isn’t a case where you should just jump ahead to the “better sequel.”
+While both games are so similar, this isn’t a case where you should just jump ahead to the “better sequel.”
 Enemy Unknown is the real game here.
 TFTD is the optional side story if you just haven’t had enough, or the mildly fresh version to play years later when you’re hankering for X-Com again.
 Enemy Unknown is a must-play.
 TFTD is not.